Sure Dividend

 Growth Prospects

-Lowe’s has made a concerted effort in recent years to improve its in-store experience for customers through merchandising and inventory practice optimization, as well as investing in the capabilities to fulfill orders outside of its stores.
+In recent years, Lowe’s has made a concerted effort to improve its customers’ in-store experience through merchandising and inventory practice optimization, as well as investing in the capabilities to fulfill orders outside of its stores.

-This includes special features for Pro customers that drive recurring revenue, as well as making it easier for DIY customers to order their products online, and pick them up or have them delivered.
+This includes special features for Pro customers that drive recurring revenue and make it easier for DIY customers to order their products online, and pick them up or have them delivered.
 This is a strategic shift from the old model Lowe’s operated under, and it has worked well in recent years.

-Lowe’s generally opens a small number of new stores each year, so that is not a meaningful driver of growth.
+Lowe’s generally opens a small number of new stores each year, which is not a meaningful growth driver.
 However, it continues to find ways to capitalize on rising housing and construction spending, and we see these as growth drivers moving forward due to still relatively low mortgage rates, whether or not the store count rises.

 The U.S. economy continues to grow, despite growth headwinds such as high inflation rates.
 Positive GDP growth is arguably the most important economic indicator for Lowe’s, as the company is highly reliant on consumer spending.
 The continued U.S. economic growth is a positive catalyst for Lowe’s.

 Lowe’s has steadily been repurchasing shares on the open market in recent years.
-These buybacks shrink the company’s share count, which translates into a growing portion of the overall profits that the company generates for each remaining share.
+These buybacks shrink the company’s share count, translating into a growing portion of the overall profits generated for each remaining share.

-The combination of continued expansion in e-commerce, overall economic growth in the long run, and operating should drive profits for Lowe’s.
-With the impact of buybacks added, we believe annual earnings-per-share growth in the mid-single-digit range is very much achievable.
+The combination of continued expansion in e-commerce, overall economic growth in the long run, and operating should drive Lowe’s profits.
+With the impact of buybacks added, we believe annual earnings-per-share growth of 8% is very much achievable.

 Competitive Advantages & Recession Performance